SunnyMatta/NoRo/README.md

 https://github.com/KhronosGroup/KTX-Software/releases

 >[!TIP]
->Sometimes Khronos don't build their library for every systems, for this situation consider to skim versions to find comparable one
+>Sometimes Khronos don't build their library for every system.
+For this situation, consider skimming versions in order to find comparable one

 **For Fedora:**